aakodadi/shill/README.md

 ## License

-All source code in this project is available under the MIT License.
+All source code in this project is available under the GNU GENERAL PUBLIC LICENSE.
 See [COPYING](COPYING) for details.

 ## Dependencies